 From 20 September 2020, if the property is within the area of a District Registry and the landlord applies for a transfer to High Court, then, unless the County Court directs otherwise, the case will be transferred to the District Registry.

 When an application cannot be made

-if there are any outstanding applications from the tenant, such as an appeal against the possession order, an application for transfer cannot be made.
+An application for a transfer cannot be made if there are outstanding applications from the tenant, such as an appeal against the possession order.

 High Court enforcement and rent arrears